-And we want that to be just the start; we’re calling on the rest of the UK’s mobile networks to join the National Databank, working together to end data poverty for good.
+We want this to be just the start; we’re calling on the rest of the UK’s mobile networks to join the National Databank, working together to end data poverty for good.

-It’s great that you want to be involved – we now need cross-sector support to ensure we find long-term, sustainable solutions to Data Poverty.
-Let’s start talking – click the button below.
+It’s great that you want to be involved – we need cross-sector support to ensure we find sustainable solutions to tackling data poverty.
+Let’s start talking – contact us now.

 You can find details of your nearest Online Centre here.
 Our Learn My Way and Make It Click websites can help you increase your confidence and basic skills – click the button below to find out more.

-Staff and volunteers at the 10 Online Centres taking part in the pilot will assess the needs of people they already support.
-They will use the Databank to obtain data voucher codes that can be loaded onto existing O2 top-up SIM cards.
-They can also provide new O2 SIM cards for those who need them.
+Applications are now open for community organisations to be a part of the National Databank.
+Staff and volunteers at the Online Centres taking part in the programme will assess the needs of people they already support.
+They will use the Databank to obtain data and then share it with people they support for up to 12 months.

 Virgin Media O2